Do Hair Fibers Wash Out? How They Remove and What to Expect

 Hair fibers attach through electrostatic attraction.
 The fibers carry a slight static charge that bonds them to the hair shaft.
 When you wet your hair during a shower, water molecules penetrate the area between the fiber and the hair strand.
 Water is an excellent conductor of electrical charge.
 It neutralizes the static immediately, breaking the electrostatic bond instantly.

 This is not a weakness of the product.
-It's the intended design.
+It is the intended design.
 A hair fiber that required chemical solvents or special shampoos to remove would be impractical for daily use.
 The fact that hair fibers wash out completely with regular water and shampoo makes them one of the most user-friendly cosmetic solutions available for hair thinning.

 Hair fibers hold throughout a full day of normal activity.
 The electrostatic bond is strong enough to resist light wind, humidity, and perspiration.
 Fibers do not release in the rain during normal weather.
 However, heavy rain or water immersion will wash them out because sustained water contact neutralizes the charge across the entire fiber surface.